micropython/micropython/docs/library/asyncio.rst

 .. class:: ThreadSafeFlag()

-    Create a new flag which can be used to synchronise a task with code running outside the uasyncio loop, such as other threads, IRQs, or scheduler callbacks.
+    Create a new flag which can be used to synchronise a task with code running outside the asyncio loop, such as other threads, IRQs, or scheduler callbacks.
 Flags start in the cleared state.
 The class does not currently work under the Unix build of MicroPython.